Docs

 Use Container when the service needs to keep running between requests, serve internal traffic over stable DNS, attach persistent or high-throughput local storage, use GPUs, or run an existing image.

 Use Worker for request-response code.
-Use Daemon for an always-running process on Local or Kubernetes that has no ports, scaling, or persistent storage.
+Use Daemon for a machine-oriented process that should run once on every eligible machine or node.

 Quick Start